An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Conclusions

 In this paper, we investigate the practical applications and scalability of the HHL algorithm in solving quantum linear systems associated with scientific problems like power grids and heat transfer problems.
-Through the NWQSim package on high-performance computing platforms, we highlight the benefits of the utilization of low-precision QPE in HHL for both iterative and non-iterative methods in practice: low-precision QPE can exponentially reduce the gate counts and circuit depth in an HHL circuit, while keeping the same solution accuracy in iterative methods like Newton-Raphson method and maintain a similar level of accuracy in a non-iterative method like finite difference method.
+Through the NWQSim package on high-performance computing platforms, we highlight the benefits of the utilization of low-accuracy QPE in HHL for both iterative and non-iterative methods in practice: low-accuracy QPE can exponentially reduce the gate counts and circuit depth in an HHL circuit, while keeping the same solution accuracy in iterative methods like the Newton--Raphson method and maintaining a similar level of accuracy in a non-iterative method like the finite difference~method.

-Furthermore, with Azure Quantum resources estimator, we evaluate the resource requirements of HHL circuits in our experiments under two settings that simulate superconducting and trapped-ion qubits.
-The correlations between QEC-related criteria and the inputted HHL circuits have been thoroughly studied.
-The runtime, number of logical cycles, and number of $T$ states have exponential decencies on the number of clock qubits in QPE.
+Furthermore, with the Azure Quantum resource estimator, we evaluate the resource requirements of HHL circuits in our experiments under two settings that simulate superconducting and trapped-ion qubits.
+The~correlations between QEC-related criteria and the input HHL circuits have been thoroughly studied.
+The~runtime, number of logical cycles, and~number of $T$ states have exponential dependencies on the number of clock qubits in QPE.
 However, this relation is not necessarily inherited by the number of physical qubits demanded.
-If the runtime growth is faster than the required $T$ states, the circuit needs fewer $T$ factories and fewer physical qubits to prepare $T$ factories.
-Since the growth of runtime is sensitive to error budget, which is the allowance on the error occurrence on logical qubits, $T$ distillation, and rotation synthesis, it is possible to reduce the physical qubit requirement if a low error budget is achievable on early fault-tolerant quantum devices.
-In other words, less but higher-fidelity logical qubits are as capable as more but lower-fidelity logical qubits in HHL circuits.
+In our experiments, we find that even as $n_c$ increases and the error budget reduces, it is possible that $T$ factory demand also decreases.
+More specifically, if~the runtime growth is faster than the required amount of $T$ states, the~circuit needs fewer $T$ factories and thus fewer physical qubits to prepare $T$ factories.
+Since the growth of runtime is sensitive to the error budget, it is possible to reduce the physical qubit requirement if a low error budget is achievable on early fault-tolerant quantum devices.